jeffvandyke/tftp-server/README.md

 * [ ] CLI switches for logging
 * [ ] running control (ability to stop server hard or soft)
 * [ ] limit accepted blocksize to stack MSS (smaller on ipv4)
+* [ ] complete implementation of all option extension RFCs
+* [ ] redo packets as in-place buffer references to avoid copying memory